1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His aggressive policies expanded British supremacy.

-4. Wellesley’s policy marked a shift from:
+4. Wellesley’s policy marked a shift from___________.

 A) Defensive ring-fence policy